Student Projects

 Master research project (48-54 EC)

-in the research group Electronic Structure of Novel Materials.
+in the research group of dr. A. de Visser.

-We investigate the electronic and magnetic structure of novel materials.
+We investigate the electronic and magnetic structure of novel materials at the quantum level.
 Research issues predominantly relate to fundamental properties.
 The programme has a strong experimental component with a solid basis in techniques for measuring thermal, magnetic and magnetotransport properties at very low temperatures and high magnetic fields.
-We focus on quantum criticality of strongly correlated metals and low-dimensional electron systems.
-For a popular introduction to quantum criticality see the publication in Nature by Coleman and Schofield.
+We focus on strongly correlated electron phenomena, notably quantum criticality and unconventional superconductivity, and on topological insulators and superconductors.

 We search enthusiastic and motivated students to carry out research on the following research issues.